Improving Public Education & Health Care

-As a beneficiary of a good public education system, Kayla believes we must provide high-quality public education to everyone, including ensuring that all children have access to pre-k programs and implementing policies to give students even greater opportunities for success by offering after school and summer education programs.
+As a beneficiary of a good public education system, Kayla believes we must provide high-quality public education to everyone regardless of their zip code ensuring that all children have access to pre-k programs and implementing policies to give students even greater opportunities for success by offering after school and summer education programs.

-Everyone does better when each member of society, including women, have an abundance of opportunities, are paid a living wage, and equal rights.
-Kayla supports passing legislation that benefits everyone, including paid family medical leave, universal childcare, access to gender specific health care, and better training and education for all people of our state through career readiness programs for those unable to complete high school, so we can close the wage gap.
+Everyone does better when each member of society, including women, have an abundance of opportunities, are paid a living wage, and have equal rights.
+Kayla supports passing legislation that benefits everyone, including:

-Through her law practice, Kayla learned that we need to pass legislation for non-violent crimes, which cause individuals to become trapped in a never-ending cycle of court appearances and fines, as often low income individuals, the mentally ill, and minorities are disproportionately affected, trapping them in the cycle of crime and poverty.
-We also need to support policies to end mass incarceration and stop the school to prison pipeline.
-Finally, we must pass legislation to protect our communities from gun violence while still protecting the 2nd Amendment for law-abiding citizens, which means legislation to keep guns out of the hands of violent criminals.
+Through her law practice, Kayla learned that we need to pass legislation to ensure the public is safe while balancing penalties for non-violent crimes, which cause individuals to become trapped in a never-ending cycle of court appearances and fines, as often low income individuals, the mentally ill, and minorities are disproportionately affected, trapping them in the cycle of crime and poverty.